 Fresh sea greens

 Outback Pride Fresh supplies fresh sea ingredients to chefs, markets, independent supermarkets and boutique grocers around the country.
-The Northern Territory company also has a long history of working with Indigenous communities to source to create a sustainable employment opportunities.
+The Northern Territory company also has a long history of working with Indigenous communities to source ingredients and to create sustainable employment opportunities.
 It also currently runs The Outback Pride Project, an initiative that promotes an Australian native food industry, operating across a network of production sites within Indigenous communities.

 As such, company co-owner and horticulturalist Mike Quarmby, tells SBS the traditionally land-based company has added moved further into sea herb production of late via its Reedy Creek Nursery in South Australia.
-Utlising the underwater ground supply, Quarmby explains that the company provides an increasingly steady quantity of sea herbs like sea celery, karkalla, samphire, sea parsley and Warrigal greens.
+Utilising the underwater ground supply, Quarmby explains that the company provides an increasingly steady quantity of sea herbs like sea celery, karkalla, samphire, sea parsley and Warrigal greens.

 The taste of these native sea herbs, Quarmby says, is incredibly powerful.

 “Sea celery is like having parsley on steroids,” he says.
-“You use it like ‘normal’ parsley but it has a peppery edge and a stronger coriander flavor to it.
+“You use it like ‘normal’ parsley but it has a peppery edge and a stronger coriander flavour to it.
 You chop it and put it in soups or have it with seafood.”

-The company also stocks karkalla – a round-leaf succulent fleshy herb grown in damp and saline conditions close to surf.
+The company also stocks karkalla – a round-leaf succulent fleshy herb grown in damp and saline conditions close to the surf.
 Quarmby advises home cooks to swap standard baby spinach leaves for karkalla leaves or Warrigal greens, also grown along waterways in the sand near beaches.
 Use either sea vegetable in your stir-fry of choice to give it a slightly saltier taste and a distinct point of native difference.

 Seablite – a coastal plant related to samphire that grows in salt mudflats and saline estuaries – is also a top sea herb recommendation.
 “Seablite is sometimes called sea fern and is grown on the seashore,” says Quarmby.
 “You can eat it or use it to decorate your plate.

-“Basically, all of these herbs and vegetables lend themselves to seafood and Asian dishes and stir fries.
+“Basically, all of these herbs and vegetables lend themselves to seafood and Asian dishes and stir-fries.
 They typically require minimum cooking.”

 Seaweed on your plate

-Tasmanian-based company Tas Kelp, provides dried organic bull kelp to consumers online for a variety of purposes.
+Tasmanian-based company Tas Kelp provides dried organic bull kelp to consumers online for a variety of purposes.
 One of them, says business co-owner Kelli Lane, is for cooking.